CFC-Servers/gm_express/README.md

 Instead of using Garry's Mod's throttled _(<1mb/s!)_ and already-polluted networking system, Express uses unthrottled HTTP requests to transmit data between the client and server.

 Doing it this way comes with a number of practical benefits:
- - 📬 These messages don't run on the main thread, meaning it won't block networking/physics/lua
+ - :mailbox_with_mail: These messages don't run on the main thread, meaning it won't block networking/physics/lua
- - 💪 A dramatic increase to maximum message size (~100mb, compared to the `net` library's 64kb limit)
+ - :muscle: A dramatic increase to maximum message size (~100mb, compared to the `net` library's 64kb limit)
- - 🏎️ Big improvements to speed in many circumstances
+ - :racing_car: Big improvements to speed in many circumstances
- - 🤙 It's simple!
+ - :call_me_hand: It's simple!
 You don't have to worry about serializing, compressing, and splitting your table up.
 Just send the table!

 Express works by storing the data you send on Cloudflare's Edge servers.
 Using Cloudflare workers, KV, and D1, Express can cheaply serve millions of requests and store hundreds of gigabytes per month.
 Cloudflare's Edge servers offer extremely low-latency requests and data access to every corner of the globe.